Azrara/MITRE-ATTACK-Group-CTI-automation/README.md

 Result is a CSV file that you can upload in : https://app.rawgraphs.io/ for visualization.

 # Usage
+Script works with Python3+.
+Use option "--group" or "-g" and choose a threat actor.
 ```
 python3 get_techniques_data_sources_from_group.py --group|-g <threat actor>
 ```